-Our luxury furnished apartments in Shanghai come with the best kitchen amenities, flat-screen televisions, free Wi-Fi, private access and room cleaning among other facilities.
+Our Serviced apartments in Shanghai in terms of luxury short term rentals come with the best kitchen amenities, flat-screen televisions, free Wi-Fi, private access and room cleaning among other facilities.
 We also offer concierge and other services wherever available.
 Our fully furnished units ensure practical yet comfy accommodation solutions in Shanghai for extended durations.

 Our furnished apartments in Shanghai are the preferred accommodation choice for business and leisure travelers alike.
 Of course, considering the benefits available, they are indeed the best choices.
 They are better alternatives to regular rental accommodation in Shanghai.
 They offer the right mix of convenience and comfort for guests.

-Why are our Shanghai serviced apartments immensely popular?
-You do not have to worry about any legal, contractual and other aspects.
+Why are our serviced apartments immensely popular?
+You do not have to worry about any legal, contractual or other aspects.
 The agency fees, bills and deposit worries are covered.
 Furnishings, fixtures, bedding and other amenities are also provided.

-You will find that our apartments are ideal choices for extended Shanghai stays.
+You will find that our serviced apartments in Shanghai are ideal choices for extended Shanghai stays.
 They will help you savor the feel of the city and its localities for the long haul.
 Shifting here does not always have to be a stressful affair.

 Being serviced accommodation experts, we understand how our guests want a place of their own to call home.
 We make sure that they get luxurious, warm and comfortable apartments.
 We provide all the vital amenities and connectivity benefits.
 We also strive to ensure the best service with a personalized touch.
 We take pride in addressing all issues quickly in the bargain.

-Our corporate housing in Shanghai options are ideal for business travelers.
+Our corporate housing in Shanghai options is ideal for business travelers.
 They come equipped with the best amenities and facilities.
 Find everything you need from bathroom amenities and comfy beds to well-equipped kitchens.

 Enjoy plush furnishings and ample space alike.
 Use free Wi-Fi and flat-screen televisions along with accessing public transport nearby.
 You can also expect to stay connected to nearby business and commercial hubs alongside.
-Our corporate housing units take care of all your needs, right from recreation to practicality.
+Our corporate housing takes care of all your needs, right from recreation to practicality.

 Our Holiday apartments in Shanghai offer the best comfort, space and practicality for travelers.
 You will enjoy ample privacy with the best furnishings, appliances and fixtures.
 Enjoy free Wi-Fi, flat-screen televisions, well-equipped kitchens and security features.

-Swiftly access nearby business and commercial hubs along with public transportation.
+You can swiftly access nearby business and commercial hubs along with public transportation.
 Get access to leading tourist landmarks along with shopping and dining hubs in the vicinity.
-You will love the sheer space on offer for everyone in the family.
+At our holiday apartments, you will love the sheer space on offer for everyone in the family.
 Our units offer enjoyable experiences during your stay in Shanghai.

-Shanghai is home to several diverse and beautiful neighborhoods.
+Shanghai is home to several diverse and beautiful neighbourhoods.
 The Bund and People’s Square is the downtown zone which has several landmarks.
-Old Town offers a more traditional glimpse into traditional Shanghai while French Concession is a quaint and culturally enlivened neighborhood.
+Old Town offers a more traditional glimpse into traditional Shanghai while French Concession is a quaint and culturally enlivened neighbourhood.